Mary Immaculate, Refuge of Sinners Church

-Mary Immaculate, Refuge of Sinners is a Roman Catholic church in Rathmines, Dublin built in 1854 in the "Greek style".
+cal Mary Immaculate, Refuge of Sinners is a Roman Catholic church in Rathmines, Dublin built in 1854 in the "Greek style".
 The church was originally designed by Patrick Byrne and later extended by William Henry Byrne who added a portico and pediment.

 The interior of the church, roof and dome were destroyed by a fire on 26 January 1920, but were rebuilt and reopened by 1922.
 The dome was made even higher in the rebuilding effort.